dart-archive/www.dartlang.org/src/site/articles/puzzlers/chapter-2.markdown

 in a language without a <b>goto</b> statement?
 Search me.
 If it were up to me,
-it wouldn’t be.
+it wouldn't be.
 That said, this is not a very important puzzler.
-I can’t imagine a serious bug popping up because this is legal.
+I can't imagine a serious bug popping up because this is legal.

 <h2 id="23">Puzzle 23: No Pain, No Gain</h2>

-Here’s a Java program that might appear to print one of three words:
+Here's a Java program that might appear to print one of three words:
 <code>Pain</code>, <code>Gain</code>,
 and <code>Main</code> chosen randomly, with equal likelihood.
 But the title of the puzzle suggests that that might not be the case.

-{% pretty_code java 0 %}
+{% highlight java %}
 import java.util.*;

 public class Rhymes {